-Lynchburg Redevelopment and Housing Authority is a public housing agency in Lynchburg, Virginia that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 25th, 2019, Lynchburg Redevelopment and Housing Authority has 1 waiting lists that are open now or opening soon.
+Lynchburg Redevelopment and Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Lynchburg Redevelopment and Housing Authority serves Lynchburg.